bnfour/md-mods/readme.md

 ### Will I get banned for using these?
 _tl;dr: probably not, but NO WARRANTIES; USE AT YOUR OWN RISK_

 As I stated in previous question, I don't believe this is cheating.
-I've been using these continiously for years now, and my account is still there.
+I've been using these continuously for years now, and my account is still there.
 But there's a reason for the all-caps section of the license about having no warranties: the devs might think otherwise or break the compatibility (un)intentionally.

 Remember that you're using the mods **at your own risk**.
 I have warned you many times in this readme.